-The governing body has appointed Natalie Hill as the schools Designated Safeguarding Lead as they are the appropriate senior member of staff with the authority to perform the role and form part of the school's leadership team.
-The designated safeguarding lead takes lead responsibility for safeguarding and child protection (including online safety).
+The governing body has appointed Natalie Hill as the school's Designated Safeguarding Lead as they are the appropriate senior member of staff with the authority to perform the role and form part of the school's leadership team.
+The designated safeguarding lead takes lead responsibility for safeguarding, child protection and online safety.

 The designated safeguarding lead or a deputy will always be available to discuss safeguarding concerns.
 If in exceptional circumstances, the designated safeguarding lead (or deputy) is not available, this should not delay appropriate action being taken.
-You should consider speaking to a member of the senior leadership team and/or take advice from local Children's Services.
+You should consider speaking to a member of the senior leadership team and/or take advice from local

+Children's Services.
 In these circumstances, any action taken should be shared with the designated safeguarding lead (or deputy) as soon as is practically possible.